Holben888/personal-blog/css-shiny-buttons/css-shiny-buttons.md

 cover_image: https://raw.githubusercontent.com/Holben888/personal-blog/main/css-shiny-buttons/thumbnail.png
 ---

-> Using CSS variables + any frontend framework to add a metallic shine to your UI
+_Using CSS variables + any frontend framework to add a metallic shine to your UI_

 Hover states are probably the most fun a developer can have when a designer isn't looking.
 You've seen the basics at this point; fade-ins, growing and shrinking, color shifts, [animated rainbow gradients](https://www.joshwcomeau.com/react/rainbow-button/), etc etc etc.

-But there was one animation that inspired me recently (props to Keyframers for shouting it out)
+But there was one animation that inspired me recently (props [to Keyframers](https://www.youtube.com/watch?v=VBkGe1TxEuI&t=225s) for shouting it out!)

 {% twitter 1278384065087893505 %}

 This one's unique since it isn't some "static" hover state that always looks the same.
-It actually *tracks your mouse moment* to make the page even more interactive!
+It actually *tracks your mouse moment* to make the page even more interactive.
 This seemed like such a cool idea... that we threw it all over our [Hack4Impact](https://hack4impact.org) site 😁

 So let's explore